MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 #pragma omp ordered new-linestructured-block
 ```

 An `ordered` directive must be within the dynamic extent of a `for` or `parallel for` construct.
-The `for` or `parallel for` directive to which the `ordered` construct binds must have an `ordered` clause specified as described in [Section 2.4.1](2-4-1-for-construct.md) on page 11.
+The `for` or `parallel for` directive to which the `ordered` construct binds must have an `ordered` clause specified as described in [section 2.4.1](#241-for-construct).
 In the execution of a `for` or `parallel for` construct with an `ordered` clause, `ordered` constructs are executed strictly in the order in which they would be executed in a sequential execution of the loop.

 Restrictions to the `ordered` directive are as follows: